-For the DRV8884, the microstepping level is set by the Mx pins and can be any of the settings in Table 26.
-Higher microstepping will mean a smother motor motion and less audible noise, but will increase switching losses and require a higher f{step} to achieve the same motor speed.
+For the DRV8885, the microstepping level is set by the Mx pins and can be any of the settings in the table below.
+Higher microstepping will mean a smother motor motion and less audible noise, but will increase switching losses and require a higher fstep to achieve the same motor speed.